Clangers: Series 1 (2015–2016)

 Episodes 1–26 were first broadcast at 5:30 pm, while episodes 27–52 were at 6:00 pm on CBeebies.

 Following the March 2015 special, a full series was commissioned for the summer of that year.
-The series was narrated by Michael Palin, and co-produced by Smallfilms with the involvement of Peter Firmin and Oliver Postgate's son, Dan.
+The series was narrated by Michael Palin, and co-produced by Smallfilms with the involvement of Peter Firmin and Oliver Postgate's son, Daniel.
 The series was directed by Chris Tichborne and Mole Hill, with music composed by John Du Prez.
 52 11-minute episodes were commissioned.
 The voices of the Iron Chicken, the Soup Dragon, and the Baby Soup Dragon were by Dan Postgate.

 The same year, William Shatner was chosen to be the American narrator for the series airing on the cable network Sprout.